Severson-Group/severson_group_git/docs/README.md

 # Git Usage Reference Material and Guidelines

 ## Basics of Git:
-Review the Pro Git book, available here: https://git-scm.com/book/en/v2/ .
+Review the [Pro Git book](https://git-scm.com/book/en/v2/).
 Chapters 1-3 and 6.1 - 6.3 are especially important.
 Specifically, please familiarize yourself with the following basic Git concepts:

 1. Basic command line operations.
 At a bare minimum, familiarize yourself with each of these commands: `git clone`, `git add`, `git commit`, `git pull`, `git push`, `git branch`, `git checkout`, and `git merge` (these are all covered in the first 3 chapters of the Pro Git book).

+2. Familiarize yourself with the concepts of commits, the staging area, branches, and merging.

+3. In most repositories, we will use a hybrid of [Branching Workflows](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) and [GitHub Flow](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project#ch06-github_flow).

+4. Typically repositories will be hosted in GitHub within the Severson Group (https://github.com/severson-group).
+This means that in a typical workflow a repository will have one remote, which will be the GitHub server.

 ## Proper Commit Messages
 Review *Commit Guidelines* in Section 5.2 of the Pro Git book (https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project) and  https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53.